-Children love playing with water, whether it’s splashing around in the bathtub, playing in thepool or running through a sprinkler.
+Children love playing with water, whether it’s splashing around in the bathtub, playing in the pool or running through a sprinkler.
 Water play is great for kids and water sports are even better.
-Not only do they help improve coordination and motor skills, they’re also loads of fun and look so cool – at least, when done right!
+Not only do they help improve coordination and motor skills, they’re also loads of fun and look cool – at least, when done right!

 Thankfully, Hong Kong is full of fun water sports you can do with your young ones this summer.
-Most classes are available for children from eight years old and some require participants to be able to swim at least fifty metres.
+Most classes are available for children from eight years old (but note that some require participants to be able to swim at least fifty metres!)
 Water sports tend to require somewhat greater strength and coordination than other activities, such as swimming or soccer, so children have to be ready for the challenge.
-There are advantages to starting early, children learn much easier and faster than adults.
+There are advantages to starting early – children learn much easier and faster than adults.
 Their innate fearlessness is also a big plus, although that might add a few grey hairs to parents watching from shore.

 The Hong Kong Leisure and Cultural Services Department (LCSD) has five centres, offering beginner classes in kayaking, sailing and windsurfing for children aged eight to 13-years old.
 As these classes are affordably priced, around $30 for a group kayaking class, they are in high demand with places allocated through a balloting system.

-1 Located in the Sai Kung Country Park, Chong Hing Water Sports Centre has a large lake, ideal for young beginners.
+1 Located in the Sai Kung Country Park in Hong Kong, Chong Hing Water Sports Centre has a large lake, ideal for young beginners.
 Kayaking, sailing and windsurfing courses are available for children from eight to 13-years old.
 The centre also organises races and competitions for children.
-The Leisure and Cultural Services Departmnt (LCSD), High Island Reservoir, Sai Kung.
+The Leisure and Cultural Services Department (LCSD), High Island Reservoir, Sai Kung.
 Call 2792 6810.

 3 Tucked in a quieter stretch of Stanley, the St Stephen’s Beach Water Sports Centre offers kayaks, dinghies and windsurfing rentals, in addition to junior kayaking lessons.
 Autumn is the best time for beginners here, with much calmer sea conditions and a slightly less fierce sun.
 LCSD, Wong Ma Kok Path, Stanley.
 Call 2813 5407.